 “All of our students will benefit by what we learn at Oak-Land and Stillwater Junior High School,” added Superintendent Kathleen Macy.

-District officials had not returned eSchool News telephone calls before press time.
+District officials had not returned an eSchool News reporter’s telephone calls before press time.

 A lesson in electronic campaigning

 Write-in candidates win school board seats from time to time, said Mike Torkelson of the Minnesota School Boards Association, but two in one race is highly unusual.

 The scale of what Hoffman and Kunze accomplished impressed even some district residents who favor the laptop plan.

 Afton resident Jim Amaral, a laptop proponent, said he is disappointed the board will be losing the experience and leadership of defeated incumbents Mary Cecconi, Christy Hlavacek, and John Uppgren.

 “But I have to say, this is democracy in action,” he said.
 “What a great lesson.”

 As soon as the district made the deal with Apple to provide students and teachers at Oak-Land Junior High with round-the-clock access to laptops, which would eventually be returned to the district, Hoffman and other residents started looking around for write-in candidates.